Why Snapshot saves time - and money

-What is the advantage of hyperspectral snapshot cameras over regular hyperspectral imagers?
+What is the advantage of hyperspectral video cameras over regular hyperspectral imagers?
 What is the technical difference of this new kind of technology and how does it improve your application?
 We try to answer this and connected questions in the following article.

 What is the advantage of hyperspectral snapshot imagers